COVID-19 pandemic in the Republic of Ireland: Statistics

 The surveillance of COVID-19 cases was integrated into existing national Computerised Infectious Disease Reporting (CIDR) system since COVID-19 was made a notifiable disease on 20 February 2020.
 CIDR is the information system used to manage the surveillance and control of infectious diseases in Ireland, both at regional and national level.
 Daily epidemiological reports on COVID-19 were prepared by the Health Protection Surveillance Centre (HPSC) for the National Public Health Emergency Team (NPHET).
 Additional information was provided by the Health Service Executive (HSE) in its daily operations updates.

 In February 2022 the Health Protection Surveillance Centre (HPSC) launched their Epidemiology of COVID-19 in Ireland Data Hub.
 The Data Hub provided the latest data relating to cases, deaths and outbreaks in Ireland.

+On 24 April 2020, a daily high of 220 deaths from COVID-19 were reported in Ireland, while on 8 January 2022, a high of 26,122 new cases were recorded.

-By 14 March 2023, the Department of Health had confirmed 1,705,295 cases and 8,719 deaths; a rate of 339,529 cases per million, 1,735 deaths per million and 2,597,898 tests per million population.
+By 13 November 2023, the Department of Health had confirmed 1,725,026 cases and 9,366 deaths; a rate of 342,416 cases per million (34.2% of the population), 1,866 deaths per million (0.19% of the population) and 2,606,161 tests per million population.